ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Background

-\textbf{IRQ.} A peripheral may interact with ES firmware asynchronously by sending IRQs.
-The firmware maintains an interrupt vector table (IVT) that maps each interrupt ID to a function address.
-The function is an {\em interrupt service routine} (ISR) that handles all the incoming IRQs with this specific ID.
-Upon receiving an IRQ, the firmware extracts the interrupt ID, consults the IVT, and context-switches to the appropriate ISR.
-If the firmware reads a DR in an IRQ context, it tends to use the retrieved data outside the context \cite{uEmu}.
-In this paper, we will model MMIO reads that occur in IRQ contexts but not design new policies for IRQ modeling \cite{pretender, aim, sEmu}.
+\textbf{Interrupt Request (IRQ).} Firmware receives IRQs from peripherals for asynchronous interactions.
+It maintains an interrupt vector table (IVT) that maps each IRQ type to a function address.
+This function is an {\em interrupt service routine} (ISR) that handles all incoming IRQs of this type.
+Upon receiving an IRQ, the firmware consults the IVT and context-switches to the appropriate ISR based on the IRQ type.
+In this paper, we will design policies not for emulating IRQs \cite{pretender, aim, sEmu, aidfuzzer, fido} but for emulating DR reads in IRQ contexts (i.e., in ISRs), whose returned values are often consumed by firmware outside the contexts \cite{uEmu}.

-\textbf{DMA.} DMA enables a peripheral to access the memory of ES firmware without processor intervention.
-To transfer data via DMA, ES firmware first configures the DMA controller on its MCU with the data's source (e.g., a peripheral's DR), destination (e.g., a global \texttt{uint8} array), size, etc. Then, when the data are ready for transfer, the DMA controller moves them from the source to the destination independently of MCU cores.
-Note that DMA modeling \cite{dice, sEmu} is not in the scope of this paper.
+\textbf{Direct Memory Access (DMA).} DMA allows a peripheral to transfer data to/from firmware memory without CPU intervention.
+Before the transfer, the firmware configures the DMA controller on its MCU with the data source (e.g., a peripheral's DR), destination (e.g., a global \texttt{uint8} array), and size.
+When the data are ready, the DMA controller moves them from the source to the destination independently of the MCU cores.
+However, DMA emulation \cite{dice, sEmu, gdma} is outside the scope of this paper.